 Step 1: Crawl Tweets Against Hash Tags

-To have access to the Twitter API, you'll need to login the Twitter Developer website and create an application.
-Enter your desired Application Name, Description and your website address making sure to enter the full address including the http://.
-You can leave the callback URL empty.
+To have access to the Twitter API, you’ll need to log in to the Twitter Developer website and create an application.
+Enter your desired Application Name, Description, and website address making sure to enter the full address including the https://.
+(You can leave the callback URL empty.)

-After registering, create an access token and grab your application’s Consumer Key, Consumer Secret, Access token and Access token secret from Keys and Access Tokens tab.
+After registering, create an access token and grab your application’s Consumer Key, Consumer Secret, Access token, and Access token secret from the Keys and Access Tokens tab.

 Then, put this information into the variables defined in the Python code attached here: